 “When Mom died, I was shocked to find out her will said to distribute her estate ‘equally to her daughters.’
 This meant that, as her son, I’d been left out completely.
 We had a great relationship.
 It just didn’t make sense!
 I reached out to the lawyer who’d helped Mom write her will.
 He checked his notes.
 They showed that Mom had told him she wanted to leave an equal share to ‘all of my children.’
 But the lawyer thought Mom only had daughters!
 We can make an application to the court to fix this mistake, so that Mom’s will reflects her true wishes.”

 There are other reasons you may want to challenge how the estate should be distributed:

-- The will-maker revoked (that is, cancelled) their will.
+The will-maker revoked their will.
+That is, they cancelled the will.

 Step 1.
 Get legal advice